 You think Mel would have let that stop him?

 In all three of the films it's hard to scrape together even one bad guy, for time itself is the real enemy.
 Hugo Weaving's Red Skull works towards RAIDERS OF THE LOST ARK meets WILD WILD WEST/JONAH HEX-style world archeological domination but since he kills his own Nazi overseers how bad can he be?
 He's more into world domination than genocide, so is he any worse than, say, Stalin?
 Captain America of course can't understand that kind of high end politics.
 His very name and uniform color was always a throw-back to the dawn of comic books, the 40s, when nearly every superhero tangled regularly with the Axis, including Captain Marvel, Captain Midnight, Captain Blackhawk, and so forth, and the colors of their uniforms needed to be bright and distinct from the backgrounds for the crude 4-color newsprint process.
 The primary colors of red white blue and black are all embodied in the Red Skull-Captain America squabble - he's not the purple skull for a reason - and the frozen element is so he can magically do battle alongside the Avengers.
 But it's a cop-out.
 He froze because he couldn't develop a sophisticated approach to relationships, political and personal.

 When I was 22, I had a very good year.

 Prepare the blue ray and let's pull this spinning planet to a stop.
 But.... wait...
 Lois Lane crawls through the bushes, looking for her Indiana Jones blue pill but there is no blue pill.
 That's what no one told Neo - the blue pill was a sugar placebo.
 There never was a choice of not burning in blushing idiot reject hell.
-Every decade spent hiding in the cold, reading comics while we slowly froze our sperm before the AC vent just postponed our initiation, and now the girl we wanted to ask to the prom is now too old to dance, long since crumbled to dust, or worse, become a mom.
-Freeze me so I can keep trying!
+Every decade spent hiding in the cold, reading comics while we slowly froze our sperm just postponed our initiation, and now the girl we wanted to ask to the prom is now too old to dance, and long since crumbled to dust or worse, become your mom.
+Xmas is coming, son, the least you could do is pause.